How to Say "The squirrel turns on the lantern, and then walks the path" in Korean | -아/어요 Grammar

 What does "The squirrel turns on the lantern, and then walks the path" mean in Korean?

-The Korean sentence "다람쥐가 먼저 등불을 켜고, 그다음에 길을 걸어요." translates to "The squirrel turns on the lantern, and then walks the path." in English. "다람쥐가 먼저 등불을 켜고, 그다음에 길을 걸어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "다람쥐가 먼저 등불을 켜고, 그다음에 길을 걸어요." translates to "The squirrel turns on the lantern, and then walks the path." in English.
+Korean learners love sentences like "다람쥐가 먼저 등불을 켜고, 그다음에 길을 걸어요." because they are practical and memorable.
+Meaning "the squirrel turns on the lantern, and then walks the path", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: daramjwiga meonjeo deungbuleul kyeogo, geudaeume gileul geoleoyo.